AlexSwensen/alexswensen.io-old/content/blog/2019-12-06-vscode-python3-intellisense/index.md

 ---

 So recently while working on a project I have transitioned into doing a lot more work in our Flask based backend.
 I think I have been spoiled by the amount of intellisense that is built into TypeScript, because working without it in Python3 is _not_ pleasant.
-At one point it worked perfectly fine with the VSCode Python extension installed, and sometimes i would install `importmagic` as well.
+At one point it worked perfectly fine with the VSCode Python extension installed, and sometimes i would install the [importmagic](https://marketplace.visualstudio.com/items?itemName=brainfit.vscode-importmagic) extension as well.
 Well not so much anymore.
 So I spent a few hours trying to figure this out.

 Turns out the native Python extension tries to use `jedi` for intellisense, but (at least in my configuration) it doesn't seem to work.
 Thankfully there is another alternative.
 Microsoft also develops the `python-language-server` package for vscode.
 In order to enable it you have to disable Jedi.